-Aspen abounds with spectacular restaurants that make food a focal point for any trip to the Rocky Mountain town regardless of the season, but summer here is especially scrumptious.
-In the Valley’s warmest months, tables spill out into the streets and chefs fill their menus with bounty from local farms, serving a variety of cuisines at a number of different price points to ensure that every meal is an elevated experience.
+In the Valley’s warmest months, tables spill out into the streets while chefs fill their menus with bounty from local farms, serving a variety of cuisines at a number of different price points to ensure that every meal is an elevated experience.

 Elk CampLocated mid-mountain on Snowmass at the terminus of the Elk Camp Gondola, Elk Camp Restaurant is at the center of the summer action on Snowmass.
 It’s renowned for its epic salad bar featuring local fresh produce, but there’s also a rotisserie station and an outdoor grill with burgers and brats.
 It’s the ideal spot for parents to chill while kids explore the Lost Forest, or for mountain bikers to celebrate with a cocktail after bombing Valhalla.
 There’s also a killer Sunday brunch, if you’re into that sort of thing.

 Pro Tip: Ride the Breathtaker alpine coaster before you eat.

 SundeckThe aptly named Sundeck on Aspen Mountain offers numerous gourmet dining stations and dramatic views of the Elk Mountain Range.
 Whether you enjoyed a mellow stroll out to Richmond Ridge from the top of the Silver Queen Gondola, or skipped the gondola altogether and hiked up the whole mountain, you’ll appreciate a snack and a seat in the sun on the patio.

 Pro Tip: The Robber Jays love fries and aren't shy—be warned.